igordinuzzi/unityoga/README.md

 W3C Validator found this error: Element title not allowed as child of element head in this context.
 (Suppressing further errors from this subtree.)

+## Deployment:

+**Version Control:**

+The site was created using the Visual Studio code editor and pushed to github to the remote repository ‘tacos-travels’.
+The following git commands were used throughout development to push code to the remote repo: git add <file> - This command was used to add the file(s) to the staging area before they are committed. git commit -m “commit message” - This command was used to commit changes to the local repository queue ready for the final step. git push - This command was used to push all committed code to the remote repository on github.

+**Deployment to Github Pages:**

+The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+In the GitHub repository, navigate to the Settings tab From the menu on left select 'Pages'
+From the source section drop-down menu, select the Branch: main Click 'Save'
+A live link will be displayed in a green banner when published successfully.
+The live link can be found [here](https://igordinuzzi.github.io/unityoga/)

 ## Credits

 - Written content by ChatGPT